 We are excited to announce the K&L Gates Prize established to recognize an exceptional graduating undergraduate student.
 This $5000 prize will be awarded by the Provost at Commencement.
 The prize will be given to a graduating undergraduate student who has best inspired his/her fellow students to a love of learning through a combination of intellect, high scholarly achievement, engagement with others, and character.
-Help us recognize our outstanding students by providing a nomination by Sunday, April 29, 2018, at midnight.
+Help us recognize our outstanding students by providing a nomination by Friday, April 3, at 5pm EST.

 Explore offering New Academic Degree Program

 The New Academic Program Process (NAPP) involves three steps, all targeted to support good educational practice and to proactively address any relevant university policy and state and federal requirements.